Film and Visual Studies

 Courses.
 A minimum of 14 courses must be completed no later than the end of the second year.
 Normal progression would include eight courses in the first year and six courses in the second in order to provide time for preparation for the general examination as well as flexibility to pursue course work in neighboring fields of study.

-• Of these fourteen courses, two are required: VES 270, the Proseminar in Film and Visual Studies: History; and VES 271, Proseminar in Film and Visual Studies: Theory.
-The Proseminars will normally be taken in the first year of study.
+- Of these 14 courses, two are required: VES 270, the Proseminar in Film and Visual Studies: History; and VES 271, Proseminar in Film and Visual Studies: Theory.
+The Proseminars are normally taken in the first year of study.

-• At least seven of the fourteen courses must be at the 200 (graduate) level.
+- At least seven of the 14 courses must be at the 200 (graduate) level.

-• In addition, at least seven of the courses must be chosen from a list of courses approved for credit by the Film Studies Committee.
+- In addition, at least seven of the courses must be chosen from a list of courses approved for credit by the Film and Visual Studies Committee.

-• The remaining courses (including courses in other departments, or transferred from other schools) may be either the 200 or 100 level.
+- The remaining courses (including courses in other departments, or transferred from other schools) may be either at the 200 or 100 level.

-• One of the non-200 level courses may be taken as an independent study with a professor, but not before the second term of residence.
-Other independent studies courses will be permitted in exceptional circumstances, and with the concurrence of the professor that the work is essential to the student’s program and not covered elsewhere in the existing curriculum.
+- One of the non-200 level courses may be taken as an independent study with a professor, but not before the second term of residence.
+Other independent studies courses will be permitted in exceptional circumstances, and with the concurrence of the professor that the work is essential to the student’s program and not offered elsewhere in the existing curriculum.

 (Non-Terminal) Master of Arts (AM).
 Students must complete at least eight half-courses in Film and Visual Studies, maintaining a minimum GPA of 3.5 (B+) in all classes.

 - Two of these eight courses must be the Proseminars in Film and Visual Studies.